qlyoung/MumbleEchoSpatializer/README.md

 - In the Mumble status pane (on the left), wait 30 seconds and ensure "Echo VR linked" appears.
 If it does not, start over from the beginning of this list.

+If you are in the same match with someone and can't hear positional audio from them, make sure you are both using the same version of the plugin.
+The version number appears next to the plugin name in Settings -> Plugins.

 If *none* of the above work:
 - **While in a match**, go to http://localhost/session in your browser, and verify that you get a text blob (page does not time out).
 If it is timing